Skip to content

 6. Explore the ancient Greek at Ancient Agora of Athens

-Back in the ancient days, Agora was a gathering public square with many important buildings.
-Nowadays it’s one of the must-see places in Athens.
-So much ancient history in that one archaeological park.
-From there you will find a museum with sculptures, miniatures of different ancient landmarks (Ancient Agora, The Acropolis), and a well-preserved Temple of Hephaestus.
+In ancient times, Agora was a gathering public square with many important buildings.
+Nowadays, it’s one of the must-see places in Athens – so much ancient history in that one archaeological park.
+From there, you will find a museum with sculptures, miniatures of different ancient landmarks (Ancient Agora, The Acropolis), and a well-preserved Temple of Hephaestus.

 7. Enjoy the nightlife at Ios Island

-Ios is part of Cycladic islands and has been a favorite for young travelers mostly due to its vibrant nightlife.
-It’s a true hotspot during the summer for the people who like to party at beach clubs, pubs, taverns, or any other clubs.
+Ios is part of the Cycladic islands and has been a favorite for young travelers due to its vibrant nightlife.
+It’s a genuine hotspot during the summer for people who like to party at beach clubs, pubs, taverns, or other clubs.

-Other than nightlife, it’s also a great place to just chill, wander around all-white streets, and see some sightseeings.
-You can also visit ancient sites like Skarkos and Tomb of Homer, seek the windmills, or just soak in beautiful beaches.
+Besides nightlife, it’s also a great place to chill, wander around all-white streets, and do some sightseeing.
+You can also visit ancient sites like Skarkos and the Tomb of Homer, seek windmills, or soak in beautiful beaches.

 Read more: Best Greek islands to party.